jacky-lee/r1-connect-demo-Android/README.md

 • app_id – You will need to enter the App ID you received when creating your app on R1 Connect (it’s found under Dev Tools -> Keys & Secrets)

-• 	client_key – You will need to enter the App Key you received when creating your app on R1 Connect (it ‘s found under Dev Tools -> Keys & Secrets)
+• 	client_key – You will need to enter the App Key you received when creating your app on R1 Connect (it is found under Dev Tools -> Keys & Secrets)

 • 	disable_sdk_location - when set to “true” it disables the use of sdk tracking location.
 It is useful if you want to use your own tracking location.
 You can pass a location object like so:
 R1Emitter.getInstance().trackLocation(location);